pulumi/examples/cloud-ts-url-shortener/README.md

 # Serverless URL Shortener

-A sample URL shortener SPA that uses the high-level `cloud.Table` and `cloud.HttpEndpoint` components.
+A sample URL shortener SPA that uses the high-level `cloud.Table` and `cloud.API` components.
 The example shows to combine both deployment time and runtime code in one program.

 ## Deploying and running the program

+Note: some values in this example will be different from run to run.
+These values are indicated with `***`.

 1. Create a new stack: